 The new two-story building is a solid structure with wood attachment shells and wood facades.
 The climate- and energy concept focuses on high energy efficiency and low use of technology.
 It ensures low maintenance costs and uses renewable and local resources.

-In addition to operable windows for ventilation, the concept for the required air exchange provides energy-efficient basic ventilation: This continuous ventilation works like a cascade, the supply air is introduced into the group rooms and then flows into the lounge and then into the bedroom.
-There the air is extracted, whereby a special heat exchanger, an enthalpy wheel, recovers heat and humidity at the same time for the supply air.
+In addition to openable windows for shock ventilation, the concept incorporates the necessary air exchange and includes energy-efficient basic ventilation: In this continuous ventilation based on the cascade principle, the supply air is introduced into the group rooms and then flows into the recreation room and then into the bedroom.
+There, the air is extracted and discharged via heat recovery.

-Daylight is extremely important because we humans need it for concentration, well-being and performance.
-Therefore, the group rooms on the upper floor are supplied with daylight both from the façade and via the specially developed air and light chimneys.
-On the exposed facades, the external sun shading system with daylight control prevents too much of a good thing.
+Because daylight is very beneficial for the overall human well-being, the group rooms on the upper floor are supplied with daylight from the façade and the specially developed air and light chimneys.
+On the exposed facades, the externally mounted sun protection with daylight deflection prevents from too much light inside.

 Heating or cooling is supplied by a reversible heat pump.
 Through energy efficiency in combination with local renewable power generation through photovoltaics on the roof, the goal lies in sight: At least a zero-energy standard, i.e. that the building generates as much energy in the annual balance as it needs, or even more, which is to be proven.
 Exact figures will be provided by monitoring.

 Precise data will be provided by continuous monitoring.

 The Kinderhaus comfortably accommodates growing generations and serves as a sustainable example- not only for the children.